Uniswap/docs/docs/contracts/uniswapx/03-auction-types.md

 - **Quoters** — A subset of fillers that provide quotes in the RFQ process.
 - **Classic Quote** — The quote from the AMM route.
 - **Soft Quote** — An indicative quote used to show users their expected swap result.
-- **Hard Quote** — The final quote collected to parameterize the auction before posting on-chain.
+- **Hard Quote** — The final quote collected to parameterize the auction before posting onchain.

 ## Ethereum: RFQ + Exclusive Dutch Auction

 TL;DR — **Two-phase auction system with exclusive filling rights for winning quoters.**

 UniswapX on Ethereum uses a sophisticated two-phase auction system that balances execution quality with gas efficiency.
-Due to Ethereum's higher gas costs and 12-second block time, the system employs a Request for Quote (RFQ) process to ensure competitive pricing before committing users to on-chain execution.
+Due to Ethereum's higher gas costs and 12-second block time, the system employs a Request for Quote (RFQ) process to ensure competitive pricing before committing users to onchain execution.
 This approach grants exclusive filling rights to winning quoters during an initial period, then falls back to an open Dutch auction if the exclusive filler cannot execute.
 The two-phase design minimizes failed transactions while maintaining competitive pricing through both permissioned quoters and permissionless fillers.

 <ins>**Quote Discovery (Steps 1-3)**</ins>
 1. User goes into the interface and inputs a swap.